Staffel–Siershahn railway: Operations

+While the Deutsche Bundesbahn ceased passenger services on the Holzbach Valley Railway on 1 June 1984, it continued to operate services on the Lower Westerwald Railway.
+From 12 December 2004 to August 2015, services were operated by Vectus Verkehrsgesellschaft every hour or every two hours using LINT diesel multiple units.
+SPNV Nord announced on 31 October 2012 that Hessische Landesbahn (HLB) had been awarded the contract to operate the Unterwesterwaldbahn (Lower Westerwald Railway) from August 2015 to December 2030.
+As part of a necessary transition plan, HLB, Regionalbereich DreiLänderBahn (Three-Country Railway Regional Division), brought forward the start of operations for the RB 29 Regionalbahn service to the 2014 timetable change, particularly since the rolling stock from Vectus was also transferred to HLB.
+Since then, the RB 29 regional train service has operated on an irregular hourly schedule, with gaps in service, especially on weekends.

 The modern Montabaur station was opened in 2002 to provide interchange with the Cologne-Frankfurt high-speed railway.

 Due to an accident at a level crossing near Girod on 30 September 2011, the line was severely damaged over a length of 7 km to Montabaur.
 During the period required for its repair, a steam-hauled freight train of the Hanau railway museum (Museumseisenbahn Hanau) railway ran over the Taunus to Steinefrenz station to supply the concrete sleepers.
 After the restoration of the line, services were resumed on 19 October 2011.

+In 2018, the railroad crossing Freikirchen Torstraße / Bahnstraße to Dreikirchen industrial area has been renewed and barriers equipped and acoustic warning signals installed after the railroad crossing at the Dreikirchen stop already has been equipped done.